mamorett/TengraiRefiner/README.md

 - BFloat16 precision by default
 - Automatic CPU offloading for components not actively in use
 - Transformer quantization via optimum-quanto for reduced VRAM usage
-- Option to load pre-quantized FP8 transformer models
+- Option to load pre-quantized transformer models via safetensors
 - Model freezing for reduced memory footprint
+- VAE tiling and slicing for large images
+- Attention slicing for better memory efficiency

 ## Error Handling

-- Skips already processed images
+- Skips already processed images unless random names are used
 - Provides detailed error messages for failed processing attempts
 - Validates input paths and arguments
 - Continues processing remaining images if one fails